DanylovAlex1/nextpoint/README.md

 # nextpoint
 V. 0.01
 I decided to learn BS4 during such a damn quarantine. so, please don't kill me.
-I realize all mistakes in this code.
-But this is my first Python-Django project. as an example, I don't care about months.
+I realize all mistakes in this code. as an example, I don't care about months.
 Data start from September and finished April, but all set choices from Jan to Dec each year (hardcoded) :)

 At the first stage, I parsing the site https://minfin.com.ua/ and extract data.